SpyBrightscale/SpyBrightscale.github.io/_posts/testPosts/2023-01-20-game testing.markdown

 <iframe src="{{site.baseurl}}/games/platformer_level/index.html" title="description" width="600" height="400"> </iframe>

-<p> Walk around using "WASD" and hover the mouse on the canvas!
+<p> Walk around using "WASD", jump with "Spacebar" and hover the mouse on the canvas!
 Sometimes it catches your mouse, sometimes not, I dunno why!
 Press Escape to release your mouse if caught!</p>